pyrod3v/gitman/README.md

 To install the application, simply run `go install https://github.com/pyrod3v/gitman/cmd/gitman@latest` or clone this repository and run `go install`

 ## Contributing
 All sorts of contributions are welcome.
-To, contribute:
+To contribute:
 1. Fork this repository
 2. Create your feature branch
 3. Commit and push your changes